d4l3k/WebSync/README.md

 ```

 ## Manual
-The production environment is currently setup for use with https://websyn.ca but should be fairly straight forward to setup with anything else.
+The production environment is currently setup for use with https://websyn.ca but should be fairly straight forward to set up with anything else.

 In production, WebSync loads static asset files and documentation.
 These need to be compiled by running the following.
 Warning: This may take a long time.
 ```